Alkaptonuria: Society and culture

+As part of the DevelopAKUre consortium, the AKU Society successfully proved the effectiveness of nitisinone to treat AKU, leading to the drug receiving approval from the European Medicines Agency in 2020.
+The AKU Society continues to drive research into developing potential treatments and cures for AKU working closely with a number of universities across the world.

 Research directions

 Research collaborations by several national centres have been established to find a more definitive treatment for alkaptonuria.
 This has included studies on the use of nitisinone and investigations into antioxidants to inhibit ochronosis.
 The ideal treatment would replace HGD enzyme function without accumulating other substances.